William Adey: Career

 He worked as a primary school teacher from 1895 to 1909 in various schools.

 In 1909 Adey was appointed inaugural headmaster of Adelaide High School, a position he held until 1919.
 He was inspector of high schools from 1919 to 1920 before becoming superintendent of secondary education.
-In 1929 he became director of education, although he was the second choice and was instructed to limit himself to following his predecessor's plan; not a reformer, he followed this directive, but his administrative and teaching ability was widely admired.
+In 1929 he became Director of Education, although he was the second choice and was instructed to limit himself to following his predecessor's plan; not a reformer, he followed this directive, but his administrative and teaching ability was widely admired.
 He attracted greatest attention for his role in the 1931 committee of inquiry, in which he dissented from his colleagues in opposing higher school fees and more limited high school admission.
 He was unable to prevent the introduction of school fees altogether but attempted to offset the social inequality they caused.
-He remained director of education until his retirement in 1939.
+He remained Director of Education until his retirement in 1939.
 Charles Fenner was his successor.

 Adey served on the council of the University of Adelaide from 1929 to 1950 and chaired a 1939 government committee inquiring into delinquent children and state wards.
-He was appointed Companion of the Order of St Michael and St George in 1935.
+He was appointed Companion of the Order of St Michael and St George (CMG) in 1935.